code4lib/code-of-conduct/code_of_conduct.md

 contact a Code4Lib event organizer or channel administrator immediately.

+Specific sanctions may include but are not limited to:

+* warning the harasser to cease their behavior and that any further reports will result in other sanctions
+* requiring that the harasser avoid any interaction with, and physical proximity to, their victim for the remainder of the event
+* ending a talk that violates the policy early
+* not publishing the video or slides of a talk that violated the policy
+* not allowing a speaker who violated the policy to give (further) talks at the event
+* immediately ending any event volunteer responsibilities and privileges the harasser holds requiring that the harasser not volunteer for future Code4lib events (either indefinitely or for a certain time period)
+* requiring that the harasser immediately leave the event and not return
+* banning the harasser from future events (either indefinitely or for a certain time period)
+* publishing an account of the harassment

 Code4Lib event organizers can be identified by their name badges, and will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing